Search for Malaysia Airlines Flight 370: Underwater search (October 2014 – January 2017)

-On 26 June, plans for the next phase of the search were formally announced; the search zone for the new phase is shifted to a new region of up to 60000 km2 near Broken Ridge in the southern Indian Ocean based on a report released the same day by the ATSB, which detailed the methodology for determining the search area.
+On 26 June, plans for the next phase of the search were formally announced; the search zone for the new phase was shifted to a new region of up to 60000 km2 near Broken Ridge in the southern Indian Ocean based on a report released the same day by the ATSB, which detailed the methodology for determining the search area.
 The search was expected to begin in August and after the bathymetric survey was complete, but it was delayed until October with only part of the survey completed.

 Malaysia announced in July that they had contracted with state-run oil company Petronas to supply a team to participate in the search.
-Petronas, in turn, has contracted the vessel GO Phoenix—owned by Australian company GO Marine Group—and the marine exploration firm Phoenix International, who will supply experts and equipment.
-Phoenix recovered black boxes from several recent undersea aircraft wrecks: Air France Flight 447, Yemenia Flight 626, Adam Air Flight 574, and Tuninter Flight 1153.
+Petronas, in turn, had contracted the vessel GO Phoenix—owned by Australian company GO Marine Group—and the marine exploration firm Phoenix International, who would supply experts and equipment.
+Phoenix had recovered black boxes from several undersea aircraft wrecks: Air France Flight 447, Yemenia Flight 626, Adam Air Flight 574, and Tuninter Flight 1153.
 Phoenix planned to use the SLH ProSAS-60 towed synthetic aperture side scan sonar system (rated to 6,000 m depth) to produce a high-resolution image of the ocean floor.
 On 6 August, Australia, Malaysia, and China jointly announced that Fugro had been awarded a contract to conduct this latest phase of the search.

 The underwater search began on 6 October with the vessel GO Phoenix, which departed Jakarta on 24 September and calibrated its instruments before arriving in the search zone on 5 October.
 Based on further analysis of Flight 370's satellite communications, detailed in an ATSB report published 8 October, the priority search area for the underwater search was shifted south from the area identified in June.
 On 18 October, Fugro Discovery departed Perth to join the search.
 The two vessels were joined by Fugro Equator and Fugro Supporter in January 2015.